 - Maintaining flexibility for arrangements around reflections, note taking or discussions.
 During busy times there are plenty of opportunities for learning and developing capabilities, but there may not be time for formal assessments or full reflections.
 You might consider making brief notes after a shift and returning to them later to record full reflections, discuss with supervisors or complete formal assessments when time allows.

 - Working with training units and schools to ensure your training needs are still met.
-Some specific and formal training opportunities may have to be deferred during times of service disruption whether that is due to strike action or unusual service pressures.
+Some specific and formal training opportunities may have to be deferred during times of service disruption whether that is due to industrial action or unusual service pressures.
 This may be unavoidable to maintain patient safety, and we know that training often needs flexibility; however, we would expect training units and schools to facilitate catch up of any outstanding training once things settle down.
-This might include prioritising clinic attendance or re-scheduling clinical commitments to take the opportunity to acquire specific technical capabilities.
+This might include prioritising clinic attendance or rescheduling clinical commitments to take the opportunity to acquire specific technical capabilities.
 Please talk to your supervisor and/or Training Programme Director (TPD) if you feel your training has been affected.

 We have also put together some general FAQs for all members on industrial action.